-From Military to Mundane (formerly Swords to Plowshares)
+From Tactical to Practical (formerly Swords to Plowshares)

 Converting weapons of war into peaceful use.